DTechOS/CTF/README.md

-# CTF
+# CTF write-ups
-Write-ups for various CTF's
+Write-ups and notes for various CTF's